-Choose a hotel that is made with your priorities in mind
+Choose a hotel in Rome that is made with your priorities in mind

 Hotel De La Ville

 Located at the top of the Spanish Steps, Hotel De La Ville is luxury at its finest.
 From their rooftop, enjoy a spectacular view of Rome’s skyline while having a drink at Cielo bar.
 Inspired by the Grand Tour, the hotel has combined elements of modern design and contemporary furnishing.
 With 104 elegant rooms, and 14 types of stays to choose from, you can be sure that Hotel De La Ville offers experiences for all tastes.
 This also extends to the dining options.
 Choose to dine at Mosaico restaurant and enjoy the beautiful setting and decor; or perhaps you’d prefer to savor your meal facing beautiful Via Sistina at Da Sistina restaurant.
 Either way, you won’t be disappointed by the food prepared by Creative Director for Rocco Forte Hotels, Michelin-starred chef Fulvio Pierangelini.
 Relax at the spa, head to the gym, or have cocktails at Julep bar because Hotel De La Ville has something for everyone to enjoy.